 Frequently Asked Questions (FAQ) for Graduate Students and Programs Regarding Coronavirus (COVID-19)

-Updated May 27, 2020
+Updated August 25, 2020

 A. Recruitment | Applications | Admissions

-A.4 I’m applying to UWM, but GRE or other standardized testing centers are closed in my area?
-What should I do?The Graduate School does not require GRE or similar standardized test scores, but some programs do.
+The Graduate School does not require GRE or similar standardized test scores, but some programs do.
 Contact the program you’re applying to for more information.
 During this period, the Graduate School encourages programs to consider temporarily modifying, delaying, or suspending their requirements for standardized tests such as GRE, when justified.
-The GRE announced that as of March 23 they will make the GRE General Test available to take from home in selected areas: ets.org/s/cv/gre/at-home/
+The GRE General Test from Home is available from home in selected areas.
+The GMAT Online is also available through December 2020.

-A.6 Are applicants/students required to have their residency documents notarized?During normal operations, we do require students to have their appeal and requests for consideration of extenuating circumstances documents notarized.
+During normal operations, we do require students to have their appeal and requests for consideration of extenuating circumstances documents notarized.
 Since the COVID-19 stay at home orders were issued in mid-March, we have waived that requirement and will continue to waive it until further notice, as long as it creates an undue burden for the student.

 B. Classes | Exams | Defenses

-B.2 I had planned to defend my dissertation in summer or fall.
-What should I do?We encourage all students to defend their dissertations as planned, if possible.
-Consult with Doctoral Retention Advisor Shane Haensgen or your Graduate Program Director if you are in this situation.
+We encourage all students to defend their dissertations as planned, if possible.
+Consult with Doctoral Retention Advisor Shane Haensgen or your Graduate Program Director if you have questions about your timeline.
+The Graduate School encourages students and their advisors to discuss the possible impact of Covid-19 on research progress as early as possible.
 See below for more information on remote defenses.

-B.3 Can a student or members of a doctoral or master’s defense committee participate in the examination remotely?Yes.
+Yes.
 A defense can be conducted remotely, preferably by video conference.
 The student and any or all members of a defense committee may attend the defense remotely.
 Any committee member attending remotely must supply the committee chair with their vote by email.
 For doctoral defenses, they must also give the chair permission to sign the warrant in their place.

 You can use Microsoft Teams through your UWM Office 365 account for the remote defense and invite your advisor and committee members to the teleconference meeting.
-Your committee members DO NOT need to have Teams on their devices, but will need either the Google Chrome or Microsoft Edge web browser to join from their computer, tablet, or phone.
+Your committee members do not need to have Teams on their devices, but if they do not have Teams they will need either the Google Chrome or Microsoft Edge web browser to join from their computer, tablet, or phone.

-B.5 What will happen if I’m enrolled for credit in an internship, practicum, clinical placement, fieldwork, or some other off-campus activity that I can’t complete this spring?Students will not have to re-enroll for credit and pay tuition for these activities again.
-Campus instructors should issue grades of “Incomplete” for students who have made sufficient progress, and coordinate with off-campus partners at a later date to allow students to complete the placement and receive a final grade.
+Students will not have to re-enroll for credit and pay tuition for these activities again if they received a grade of Incomplete.
+Campus instructors should issue grades of “Incomplete” for students who have made sufficient progress, and coordinate with off-campus partners later to allow students to complete the placement and receive a final grade.
 An Incomplete (I) will remain on the transcript for a full year, at which point it will turn into a Permanent Incomplete (PI).
 The PI can be changed to a grade by the instructor of record for a further full year, and for an additional year after that by filing a Request for Exception with the Graduate School.
-It will not automatically change to an F at any point.
+At the graduate level, it will not automatically change to an F at any point.